torbsd/torbsd.github.io/blog.md

 To enlist a BSD relay in the buildbot:

-* Make sure that devel/git is installed on the functioning Tor relay, and your system should already have an SSL and probably autotools.
+* Make sure that devel/git and devel/autotools is installed on the functioning Tor relay, the latter of which includes devel/autoconf and devel/automake as dependencies.

 * Create a non-privileged user for the buildbot, without any particular group outside of its own.